icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 The document identifiers such as “NACA TN 1907” were updated to the format used in the NTRS, such as “NACA-TN-1907”.

-Some of the publications were written concurrently with other publications, so the citation has an incomplete document identifier, such as “Preliminary Investigation and Design of an Air-Heated Wing for Lockheed 12A Airplane” cited as “NACA ARR” in NACA-ARR-5A03.
+Some publications were written concurrently with other publications, so the citation has an incomplete document identifier, such as “Preliminary Investigation and Design of an Air-Heated Wing for Lockheed 12A Airplane” cited as “NACA ARR” in NACA-ARR-5A03.